Frequently Asked Questions

 We provide a Real Estate tour during our 2nd Look to explore the many areas residents enjoy living in while at UNC, including Carrboro, Chapel Hill, and South Durham.
 If you are not able to return for the 2nd Look events, we are happy to provide the information to you upon request.

 What are some options for non-medical jobs in the Triangle?

-The Triangle is a great place to live and work - there is a plethora of options in technology, academia, and professional services, just to name a few, and the area is well-known for having good schools and a large variety of family-friendly activities.
-We have a network of Psychiatry and Neurology spouses who assist with finding employment, coordinating social gatherings, and offering childcare options.
-For those residents with families, spouses can be connected to Mommy and Me and other local groups to help feel supported.
+The Triangle is a great place to live and work – there are a plethora of options in technology, academia, and professional services, just to name a few, and the area is well-known for having good schools and a large variety of family-friendly activities.
+For those residents with families, spouses can be connected to local parenting and activity groups to help feel supported.